Assignments

 You’ll submit three proposals thoughout the semester.
 Each proposal should consist of four parts, explained in more detail here, and is worth 10 points toward your final grade.
 The written proposal should be 2 pages, double-spaced, 12-point font, and 1-inch margins.

-Your research plan consists of five parts, explained in more detail here.
-This is an extension of the research proposal where you consider the value-added of your work relative to the existing literature.
-Essentially, the research plan is your research proposal plus a literature review.
+Your final research plan consists of five parts is an extension of one research proposal where you consider the value-added of your work relative to the existing literature.
+Essentially, the research plan is your research proposal plus a literature review/contribution.
 You should take your best research proposal, based on feedback from me (and possibly your peers and classmates), and develop a slightly longer three-page report (double-spaced, 12-point font, 1-inch margins).

 Paper Presentations

-You will present four academic papers throughout the course of the semester.
+You will present four published papers throughout the course of the semester.
 The list of potential papers for any given day is on the class schedule, with additional details here.
-Please note your selected papers and class dates on the Presentations tab of our shared Google Sheet (link availabel on Canvas) no later than January 20.
+Please note your selected papers and class dates on the presentations tab of our shared Google Sheet (link availabel on Canvas) no later than January 16.
 Each presentation is worth 5 points toward your final grade.

 Empirical Exercises